 Four-wave-mixing and Ultrafast Imaging Microscopy

 At right is an example of four-wave-mixing (FWM) imaging microscopy from the research group of Prof. Jacek Kasprzak.
 Here the FWM energy reveals defects and how the defects affect the local potential.
 The researchers further measure the ultrafast decay time at specific points to determine how the defects affect the sample excitation.
-For more details about FWM imaging microscopy check out this article measuring encapsulated WSe2 and MoSe2 and this article measuring encapsulated WSe2 and MoSe2 from the Kasprzak group.
-The technique was originally used this article measuring encapsulated WSe2 and MoSe2.
+For more details about FWM imaging microscopy check out this article measuring encapsulated WSe2 and MoSe2 and this article measuring monolayer MoSe2 from the Kasprzak group.

 The next figure is a FWM image of a strained III-V semiconductor (GaAs quantum well).
 It is evident in the image that inhomogeneous strain has enhanced and shifted the signal.